Concordium/concordium.github.io/source/mainnet/net/guides/low-code-nft-marketplace/minting-tool.rst

 .. dropdown:: Mint NFTs from an existing contracts

     In this section you will learn how to mint an NFT with metadata file from an existing contract instance.
-If you completed the first section, you should already know what an :ref:`index number<contract-index>` is.
-This index value of your NFT contract which is created by your account addresses where or in which smart contract instance your NFTs are located, for example, index:<2722,0>.
-Tthere are certain operations encoded in the smart contracts that, for example, only an owner can transfer a token or only the contract owner can invoke the mint function, etc.
+If you completed the first section, you should already know what an :ref:`contract instance address<contract-address>` is.
+This contract instance address value of your NFT contract which is created by your account addresses where or in which smart contract instance your NFTs are located, for example, contract instance address:<2722,0>.
+There are certain operations encoded in the smart contracts that, for example, only an owner can transfer a token or only the contract owner can invoke the mint function, etc.

     **Exampæle**

     Assume that you are an artist and have a collection of two pieces.
-You deployed your contract at index:<2020,0> and minted these tokens with IDs 01 and 02.
+You deployed your contract at address:<2020,0> and minted these tokens with IDs 01 and 02.
 What if you want to add new pieces?
-If you create a new instance, you will get a new contract address (always remember because it's a new one), but then how can you tell people these new pieces belong to the same collection?
+If you create a new instance, you will get a new contract instance address (always remember because it's a new one), but then how can you tell people these new pieces belong to the same collection?
 Or, say you are having a party and minted 100 tokens as tickets, and your party is excellent so there are more people who want to come.
 What do you want to do?
 Correct, you want to mint new tokens for the same party.

     **Mint tokens**

-    Minting is the same as the previous sections: you need to specify your index number as shown below and click **FIND**.
+    Minting is the same as the previous sections: you need to specify your contract instance address as shown below and click **FIND**.

     .. image:: ../../images/low-code-nft-framework/mint-from-contract-index.png
         :width: 100%
-        :alt: prepare to mint tokens from an existing contract by entering contract index number
+        :alt: prepare to mint tokens from an existing contract by entering contract address

     It will check if the contract has some unique CIS-2 methods, like the ``supports()`` function which means the contract is compliant with CIS-2.
 Basically, you are checking whether the contract is a token contract or not.
 If you are the owner, you will be able to mint your new tokens exactly :ref:`as in the previous sections<mint-w-metadata>`.
 If you are not the owner of the contract, then you will end up with the error shown below.